 A total face mask seals over your entire face, from your chin to your forehead.
 These are typically prescribed to patients with facial irregularities that prevent proper mask seal, or who have difficulty tolerating other mask types.

-How to Choose the Best CPAP Mask For Your Sleeping Position
+How To Choose The Best CPAP Mask For Your Sleeping Position

 It may seem like a no-brainer that you’d pick the smallest, lightest mask possible, but that won’t mean much if it won’t stay on your face.
 One of the most important things to consider is your sleeping position and how much you move in your sleep.